HovKlan-DH/Oscilloscope-Network-Capture/README.md

 # Oscilloscope Network Capture

 A very simple oscilloscope network capture application.
-Primarily developed for own usage, but would be happy to know if this also works for other oscilloscopes - it _should_ work, as it uses a standard VISA/SCPI protocol but ...
+Primarily developed for own usage, but would be happy to know if this also works for other oscilloscopes - it _should_ work, as it uses a standard SCPI socket protocol and IEEE 488.2 standard but ...

+# Confirmed working on following oscilloscopes

+* Rigol DS2202A
+  - Typical port is 5555
+* Siglent SDS 1104X - E
+  - Typical port is 5025
+* Siglent SDS 1204X - E
+  - Typical port is 5025

 # Requirements